 - Children (ages 2-8, up to 80 lbs.) can enjoy pony rides at the Tri-Circle-D Farm at Disney’s Fort Wilderness Resort and Campground.
 Hours are from 10 a.m. to 5 p.m. daily.
 Call 407/824-2788 for more information.

 - Stroller rentals are located at the Magic Kingdom entrance; Epcot Main Entrance Plaza and International Gateway; Oscar’s Super Service at Disney’s Hollywood Studios entrance; and Garden Gate Gifts at Disney’s Animal Kingdom entrance.
 For guests who require a stroller rental for multiple days, a length-of-stay rental rate is offered.

-- For information and reservations regarding private in-room babysitting services for guests at Walt Disney World resorts, call 407/828-0920.
+- For information and reservations regarding private in-room babysitting services, with independent child care provider Kids Nite Out, for guests at Walt Disney World resorts, call 407/828-0920.

 Baby Care Centers